webplatform/docs/css/properties/column-width/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=Makes as many columns that are 100px as there is space
-in the browser.
+|Description=Makes as many columns that are 100px as there is space in the browser.
 |Code=/*
 Makes as many columns that are 100px as there is space in the browser.
 */

 #column {
+  /* Prefix free example below, use vendor prefixes where needed */
   column-width: 100px;
 }
 |LiveURL=http://code.webplatform.org/gist/5305475